shawnfeng0/uorb/README.md

 * Based on POSIX, good compatibility
 * Real-time response mechanism similar to poll() function
-* A more flexible and easy-to-use C++ interface, which can operate topics like local structures
+* A flexible and easy-to-use C++ interface, which can operate topics like local structures

 ## Dependencies